Table of contents

 Your employer is responsible for your health.
 This means she/he has to ensure that you can stay at least 1.5 metres apart.
 Raise the issue with your employer or supervisor.
 Involve the works council or the union if the employer doesn’t listen to you.
 You can also report it to the Inspectorate SZW using a special report form.

 Questions about police stations

 Do I need to wear a face mask when visiting a police station?

 No you don't.
 Only when you can not keep a safe distance.

 Yes, all police stations were open during the pandemic.
 You are welcome.

 How should I report a crime?

-Questions about how we, as police, can protect ourselves
+Questions about how we, as police, can protect ourselves and others

 Each police car has a package containing surgical masks and medical gloves, among other things.
 The police use these, for instance, when officers have to visit a location where an infected person may be present, or for reanimation.
 Of course there isn’t always time to put on gloves during an arrest.
 This means we are running an increased risk, but that comes with the job.
 We always wear gloves when conducting a body search.
 In addition, we have hand sanitizer with which we can clean our hands after a reported incident.
 We also have coveralls and glasses that we can wear when performing reanimation.
-And all cars have anti-spitting masks.

 Other questions and answers